Close

 Sikander must stop the pirate attacks while charting his course between the ambitions of Marid Pasha, a dubious alliance with a shipping magnate, and the inexperience of Decisive’s crew…a situation that only grows more complicated when an old enemy returns.

-Poster Placeholder of - 47In the Region of the Summer Stars by Stephen R. Lawhead
+Place holder of - 55In the Region of the Summer Stars by Stephen R. Lawhead

 Ravaged by barbarian Scálda forces, the last hope for Eirlandia lies with the island’s warring tribes.
 Wrongly cast out of his tribe, Conor, the first-born son of the Celtic king, embarks on a dangerous mission to prove his innocence.
 What he discovers will change Eirlandia forever.
 For the Scálda have captured the mystical Fae to use as an ultimate weapon.
 And Conor’s own people have joined in the invasion.